Simplified Two-Dimensional Model for Global Atmospheric Dynamics: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Fabrizio Canfora, Nathalie Deruelle, Nicol\'as Donoso, Maisa Rojas, Olivia Romppainen-Martius, Roberto Rondanelli and Andr\'es Sep\'ulveda for many enlightening comments and discussions.
-Our special thanks to Miguel Bustamante and F\'abio Magalhaes Novaes for their interesting critical comments, discussions and suggestions, to Cristi\'an Mart\'{\i}nez for his helpful advice with Mathematica, and to Ra\'ul Barriga for invaluable help with the technical issues and much more.
-This work has been partially supported by ANID/Fondecyt grants 11170486, 1180368 and 1220862, and FONDAP 15110009.
+We would like to thank Fabrizio Canfora, Nathalie Deruelle, Nicol\'as Donoso, Mikhail Kurgansky, Maisa Rojas, Olivia Romppainen-Martius, Roberto Rondanelli and Andr\'es Sep\'ulveda for many enlightening comments and discussions.
+Our special thanks to Miguel Bustamante and F\'abio Novaes for their interesting critical comments, discussions and suggestions, to Cristi\'an Mart\'{\i}nez for his helpful advice with Mathematica, and to Ra\'ul Barriga for invaluable help with the technical issues and much more.
+This work has been partially supported by ANID/Fondecyt grants 11170486, 1180368 and 1220862, ANID/FB210021; and ANID/FONDAP/15110009; and by USS grant VRID-Inter22/10.